-- How the auditor proposes to address the significant risks of material misstatement, whether due to fraud or error. - The auditor's approach to internal control relevant to the audit. - The application of the concept of materiality in the context of an audit6. - A14.
-Other planning matters that it may be appropriate to discuss with those charged with governance include: - Where the entity has an internal audit function, how the external auditor and internal auditors can work in a constructive and complementary manner, including any planned use of the work of the internal audit function7. - The views of those charged with governance of: - o The appropriate person(s) in the entity's governance structure with whom to communicate. - o The allocation of responsibilities between those charged with governance and management. - o The entity's objectives and strategies, and the related business risks that may result in material misstatements. - o Matters those charged with governance consider warrant particular attention during the audit, and any areas where they request additional procedures to be undertaken. - o Significant communications with regulators. - o Other matters those charged with governance consider may influence the audit of the financial statements. - The attitudes, awareness, and actions of those charged with governance concerning (a) the entity's internal control and its importance in the entity, including how those charged with governance oversee the effectiveness of internal control, and (b) the detection or possibility of fraud.
+- The auditor's approach to internal control relevant to the audit. - The application of the concept of materiality in the context of an audit.8 - The nature and extent of specialized skill or knowledge needed to perform the planned audit procedures or evaluate the audit results, including the use of an auditor's expert.9 - When SLAuS 701 applies, the auditor's preliminary views about matters that may be areas of significant auditor attention in the audit and therefore may be key audit matters. - The auditor's planned approach to addressing the implications on the individual statements and the disclosures of any significant changes within the applicable financial reporting framework or in the entity's environment, financial condition or activities. - A14.
+Other planning matters that it may be appropriate to discuss with those charged with governance include: - Where the entity has an internal audit function, how the external auditor and internal auditors can work together in a constructive and complementary manner, including any planned use of the work of the internal audit function, and the nature and extent of any planned use of internal auditors to provide direct assistance.
+10 - The views of those charged with governance about: - The appropriate person(s) in the entity's governance structure with whom to communicate. - The allocation of responsibilities between those charged with governance and management. - The entity's objectives and strategies, and the related business risks that may result in material misstatements. - Matters those charged with governance consider warrant particular attention during the audit, and any areas where they request additional procedures to be undertaken. - o Significant communications between the entity and regulators. - Other matters those charged with governance consider may influence the audit of the financial statements.

-SLAuS 320, Materiality in Planning and Performing an Audit
+8 SLAuS 320, Materiality in Planning and Performing an Audit